Battle of Roliça: Battle

 An 1873 map of the battle (British Battles on Land and Sea, vol. 2).
 British Library.

 Wellesley arrived at Óbidos on 16 August and moved toward Roliça on the following day.
 At the beginning of the battle, Delaborde occupied a position to the north-northwest of the village of Roliça.
 Wellesley attempted to manoeuvre his forces into a double envelopment, moving to each flank of the French position with his main force organised into three fighting columns of brigades.
 This could be attempted since the Anglo-Portuguese army outnumbered the French forces present by over 3 to 1.
 He sent Trant to the west, and a stronger force under Fergusson and Bowes with six guns to the east, while he distracted the French with a show of force and noise in the centre.
-Wellesley tried the manoeuvre twice starting at 9am, but the French commander spotted this in time and fell back each.
+Wellesley tried the manoeuvre twice starting at 9 am, but the French commander spotted this in time and fell back each.
 At this time the French final position was to the south and east of the village at the top of a steep hill that was littered with sharp rocks and the only way up was using narrow gullies.

-Colonel George Lake of the 29th Regiment of Foot in the centre then made the mistake of dashing up a gully toward the French position.
-He arrived behind Delaborde, which cost Lake his life and most of the men in the 29th.
+Lieutenant-colonel George Lake of the 29th Regiment of Foot in the centre then made the mistake of leading his regiment's grenadier company up a gully toward the French position.
+He arrived behind Delaborde, whose entrenched troops opened fire, killing Lake.
 This prompted a general attack in relief by the outnumbering British.
 The fight was rough and uphill with Delaborde hoping for support to arrive from Loison.
-He repulsed three assaults by the British until nearly 4pm.
-At this time Wellesley ordered a general advance to support the 29th and 9th Regiments of Foot.
+He repulsed three British assaults until nearly 4 pm.
+At this time Wellesley ordered a general advance to support the 29th and 9th Foot.
 They swarmed up the rock face using their superior numbers to reach the French positions at the top of the hill and Ferguson arrived over the hills to the east.
 Delaborde began to withdraw in good order with effective aid from his cavalry until his army's discipline broke and his army ran.
 Without British cavalry to press the pursuit, they successfully withdrew to Montachique near Torres Vedras.